-Finding your mob: the Indigenous General Practice Registrar Network
+Finding your mob: the Indigenous General Practice Registrars Network

 When Dr Samantha Olliver was accepted into James Cook University to study medicine in 2003, she quickly realised the unique challenges she faced as an Indigenous Australian and the first person in her family to attend university.

 “I didn’t have anyone to show me the way,” Sam recalled.
 “I went blind into the profession, even networking was a big step for me.”

 Sam went on to work as a registrar in the Australian Defence Force.
 When she realised that life wasn’t for her, she completed her final years of GP training in Darwin.

 She felt isolated and unsupported at first, but then, everything changed.

 Through a friend, Sam was introduced to the Indigenous General Practice Registrars Network (IGPRN), a network auspiced by General Practice Registrars Australia (GPRA) for Aboriginal and Torres Strait Islander registrars.

 “IGPRN understood me and what I was going through, I felt well supported and guided for the first time,” she said.

 “IGPRN helped me get across the line for my fellowship exams.
 They provided me with mentors, there were study groups, and of course, the twice-yearly workshops.”